fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

   If you don’t want to go live …

-     - Keynote/Quicktime has some tools to “animate” screen shots (better than static).
+     - Keynote/Quicktime has some tools to "animate" screen shots (better than static).
      - Video (screen capture) of your app in action can be good also.

 # Sample Proposal
 ### Section 1: What am I doing?

-  I will be building a “Shakespeare Director” application.
+  I will be building a "Shakespeare Director" application.

   It will have the following features:
       - A table for choosing a Shakespearean play from a list downloaded from Folio*.